stSoftwareAU/NEAT-AI/README.md

 Contributions are welcome.
 Please submit a pull request or open an issue to discuss potential changes/additions.

+## License

+This project is licensed under the terms of the Apache License 2.0.
+For the full license text, please see [LICENSE](./LICENSE).

 [![Built with the Deno Standard Library](https://raw.githubusercontent.com/denoland/deno_std/main/badge.svg)](https://deno.land/std)